SalishSeaCast/SalishSeaNowcast/docs/dev_deploy.rst

 In this case, we can recover observed sea surface heights from the `NOAA tides and water levels`_ which may be used in the future.

 To recover the observed sea surface anomaly, run through this `SSH_NeahBay`_ notebook with the approriate date.
-The notebook is located in :file:`SalishSeaNowcast/nowcast/notebooks/SSH_NeahBay`.
+The notebook is located in :file:`SalishSeaNowcast/nowcast/notebooks/SSH_NeahBay.ipynb`.

-This notebook calcualted the sea surface height anomaly by removing tidal predictions from the NOAA Neah Bay observations.
+This notebook calcualtes the sea surface height anomaly by removing tidal predictions from the NOAA Neah Bay observations.
 It then saves the result in a netCDF file for use in NEMO simulations.

 .. _NOAA forecast: http://www.nws.noaa.gov/mdl/etsurge/index.php?page=stn&region=wc&datum=mllw&list=&map=0-48&type=both&stn=waneah